AlternativeFFFF/Alt-F4/submissions/Complexity Corner 3 - Efficiency Modules/Complexity Corner 3 - Efficiency Modules.md

 Even if you do generate all your power from solar, efficiency modules will still reduce pollution made by the machines themselves.
 For those that don't know, some machines [produce pollution](https://wiki.factorio.com/Pollution#Polluters) on their own, regardless of where they get their electrical power from.
 However, this pollution rate is also affected by the power usage multiplier.
 This means that if your machine is using 60% less power because of efficiency modules, it is also producing 60% less direct pollution.
 For example, an Assembly Machine 2 with two Efficiency 1 modules would only produce 1.2 pollution per minute, down from the normal value of 3 per minute.

-To show how drastic of an effect efficiency modules can have on your pollution cloud, I used the editor to design and build a factory that is roughly representative of an average player's pre-rocket factory, maybe even a bit smaller.
+To show the effect efficiency modules can have on your pollution cloud, I used the editor to design and build a factory that is roughly the size of an average player's pre-rocket factory, maybe even a bit smaller.
 It makes 45 SPM, produces all its power from solid fuel and steam, and uses mid-tier machines (steel furnaces, electric mining drills, Mk2 assemblers).
-I placed this complete factory on a map with no pollution and let it run for an hour, then took a screenshot of the pollution cloud.
-Next, I reloaded the map with no pollution, placed the base down again, and this time added efficiency modules before running it for an hour.
-You can see how much smaller the pollution cloud is.
+I placed this complete factory on a map with no pollution and let it run for ten hours, then took a screenshot of the pollution cloud.
+Next, I reloaded the map with no pollution, placed the base down again, and this time added efficiency modules before running it for ten hours.
+You can see for yourself how much smaller the pollution cloud is.

-[image comparison, map view, pollution clouds]
+[Juxtaposed pollution cloud images]

 ### Where should they be used?